buonzz/jquery-ph-locations/README.md

+# jQuery PH Locations

-# jQuery Plugin for displaying dropdown list of Region, Province, City and Barangay in your webpage
+jQuery Plugin for displaying dropdown list of Philippines' Region, Province, City and Barangay in your webpage.

 install it by putting this in your HTML code (head or right before footer)